+- (a) the Active Membership List, or

 - (b) the Retired Membership List but who:

 - (i) in any Annual Period provides Public Accounting Services (whether or not for reward), or

 - (ii) holds a Public Practice Certificate,

+must, in each triennium, undertake at least one hundred and twenty (120) hours of Continuing Professional Development of which at least twenty (20) hours must be undertaken in each year of the triennium.

+4.2 Record keeping requirements

-- 4.2 Each Member undertaking Continuing Professional Development must: - (a) make a contemporaneous permanent record of the precise nature of the same including date, time expended and topics covered; - (b) retain such record for at least twelve (12) months after the end of the relevant triennium; and - (c) produce such record to an officer of CPA Australia for inspection upon request. - 4.3 For the purposes of this Clause the triennium commencement date shall (save in the case of Members admitted prior to 31 December 1998, for whom the triennium commencement date shall be 1 January 1999) be determined by their date of admission.
-Members admitted as Associates prior to 30 June in any year shall be deemed to have commenced their triennium on 1 January of that year; whilst Members admitted as Associates after 30 June in any year shall be deemed to have commenced their triennium on 1 January of the following year. - 4.4 The Board shall, in respect of any Member who shall for any reason fail to undertake the required amount of Continuing Professional Development activities in any period or who fails to produce a record of their Continuing Professional Development activities in a triennium on request of an officer of CPA Australia for inspection (without prejudice and in addition to the provisions of By-Law 3.6(g) applying to Members on the Specialist Designation List failing to achieve the diversity of Continuing Professional Development required by By-Law 3.6(f)(ii)): - (a) if of Associate status, suspend their membership; and - (b) if of Certified Practising Accountant or Fellow status, downgrade their membership to Associate status;
+Each Member undertaking Continuing Professional Development must:

+- (a) make a contemporaneous permanent record of the precise nature of the same including date, time expended and topics covered; - (b) retain such record for at least twelve (12) months after the end of the relevant triennium; and - (c) produce such record to an officer of CPA Australia for inspection upon request. - 4.3 Commencement of Continuing Professional Development trienniums

+For the purposes of Part 4 of these By-Laws the triennium commencement date shall (save in the case of Members admitted prior to 31 December 1998, for whom the triennium commencement date shall be 1 January 1999) be determined by their date of admission.
+Members admitted to membership prior to 30 June in any year shall be deemed to have commenced their triennium on 1 January of that year; whilst Members admitted to membership after 30 June in any year shall be deemed to have commenced their triennium on 1 January of the following year.

+4.4 Failure to undertake Continuing Professional Development

+The Board shall, in respect of any Member who shall for any reason fail to undertake the required amount of Continuing Professional Development activities in any period or who fails to produce a record of their Continuing Professional Development activities in a triennium on request of an officer of CPA Australia for inspection (without prejudice and in addition to the provisions of By-Law 3.6(g) applying to Members on the Specialist Designation List failing to achieve the diversity of Continuing Professional Development required by By-Law 3.6(f)(ii)):

+- (a) if an Associate, suspend their membership; and - (b) if a Certified Practising Accountant or Fellow Certified Practising Accountant, downgrade their Allocated Membership Status to Associate;

-until, upon application to the Board, the membership or status of such Member be reinstated, which the Board may do upon receiving evidence satisfactory to the Board of rectification of the Member's failure to comply with required Continuing Professional Development activities and upon such terms and conditions as the Board may prescribe either generally or in any particular case.
+until, upon application to the Board, the Allocated Membership Status or membership (as applicable) of such Member is Reinstated, which the Board may do upon receiving evidence satisfactory to the Board of rectification of the Member's failure to comply with required Continuing Professional Development activities and upon such terms and conditions as the Board may prescribe either generally or in any particular case.